How To Ferment Watermelon: Slices or Rind (Lacto-Fermented vs Pickled)

 - Prepare the Brine: Mix water and salt to create a brine solution.
 Stir until the salt dissolves completely.
 I’m using high quality sea salt, no table salt here.

 - The salt-to-water ratio in a brine affects taste and fermentation speed.
 A 2-3% brine, made from 2-3 grams of salt per 100 milliliters of water, is commonly used for fermenting food and offers a balance of flavor and preservation (you can drink it).
-A higher percentage, like 5%, yields a saltier brine that can slow down fermentation and enhance preservation but might be too salty for some tastes.
 I’ll be using a 4-5% brine solution to make it tangier.

 - Packing: Place watermelon pieces and optional spices (alternating them in layers) into a clean fermentation jar or container.
+Do not pack so tightly that the watermelon gets crushed.
 You can use a wide mouth 1 gallon jar, a 2 gallon jar, a 5 gallon jar or a glass container with lid as I did, so it could fit on the shelf in the fridge.

 Tips to Keep Watermelon Submerged in Brine To Prevent Spoilage